 The worker bees have shorter abdomens than the queen, so they cannot reach the center.
-If all eggs are becoming drones, then it might be a case of drone laying queen or a queen that has run out of sperm reserves.
-Which means that the queen cannot lay fertilized eggs required to produce worker bees.
+If all eggs are becoming drones, then it might be a case of a drone laying queen or a queen that has run out of sperm reserves.
+This means that the queen cannot lay fertilized eggs required to produce worker bees.
 During this stage, the digestive system, nervous system, and outer covering are formed.

 The egg stage of development lasts only three days, and then the larva hatches.

 Nurse bees inspect and feed the larvae, and eventually also cap the cells.
 Nurse bees don't feed them directly; they just place the food in the cell.
 Three days after the larva is hatched, the distinction between worker bees and the queen is made.
-First three days all larvae are fed royal jelly, but starting with the fourth day only the queen is fed royal jelly.
+For the first three days all larvae are fed royal jelly, but starting with the fourth day only the queen is fed royal jelly.

 Before transitioning to pupa, worker bees enclose the larva by capping the cell with wax.
 The cell will stay capped until the adult bee emerges.
 The larval stage lasts about six days.
-The queen has the shortest larval stage, worker bees a bit longer, and for the drones it is the longest.
+The queen has the shortest larval stage, worker bees a bit longer, and for the drones, it is the longest.

-When the larva is fully grown and filling the cell, it changes to pupa.
+When the larva is fully grown and filling the cell, it changes to a pupa.
 In the pupa stage, the organism under the capping is starting to look like an adult bee.
 Its legs, eyes, and wings develop and, the little hairs that cover its body start growing.
 If the temperature of the brood nest lowers, the development may take longer.

 The pupa does not move and does not eat.
-Besides being contained by the wax capping, the larva in its last stage spins thin silk cocoon within the cell.
-As with larval stage, drones have the longest, and queen the shortest pupal stage.
+Besides being contained by the wax capping, the larva in its last stage spins a thin silk cocoon within the cell.
+As with the larval stage, drones have the longest, and queen the shortest pupal stage.
 After that stage, an adult bee is fully formed, and it chews its way out of the cell.

 After emerging from its cell, an adult bee moves away from the cell.
 Worker bees clean the cell, preparing it for the next egg.
 The adult bee goes out of the hive for forage and to eat.
 The counter of how long does a bee live starts now.
 Depending on the caste in a beehive, bees will have different lifespans.

-Thanks to such organization they are very efficient and work well together, even in colonies with very high number of bees.
+Thanks to such an organization they are very efficient and work well together, even in colonies with a very high number of bees.
 The well-being of the whole colony is dependent on how well bees work together.

 How long does a bee live is heavily dependent on which role it has in the colony.
 With different roles also comes the division of work and different risks.
 Stationary bees, bees staying in the beehive, may have a longer life than bees flying out of the beehive.

 It’s important to note that the numbers mentioned below are common but can vary depending on many factors and conditions.

 Six days after hatching the queen leaves the hive for mating.
 During her mating flight, she will mate with 20-30 drones.
 After filling her sperm sack, spermatheca, she goes back to the hive.
 Once she gets back to the colony, she won't leave the hive unless the colony is swarming.

 The queen lays up to 1000 eggs daily, for the rest of her life.
 The colony is checking her performance and productivity.
 If a hive is swarming, the queen doesn't lay eggs in high enough number, or the queen is lost, worker bees will start to develop another queen.

 This marks the start of the pupal stage, during which most parts of the adult bee are formed: wings, abdomen, legs, internal organs, and muscles.
-During the pupal stage, the pupa gets resources from fat bodies of built up during the larval stage.
+During the pupal stage, the pupa gets resources from fat bodies built up during the larval stage.
 Using stored lipids, amino acids, and glycogen fuel they continue to grow and develop.

-After about 20 to 21 days, the pupae emerges from the cell as a general or callow bee.
+After about 20 to 21 days, the pupae emerge from the cell as a general or callow bee.
 Freshly hatched bees don't leave the cell for another three to four hours because of having soft skin, which takes time to harden.